JuliaChristiaanse/scRNAseq_analysis_pipeline_EMC/README.md

 - select the pipenv as python interpreter and kernal for jupyter
 - All packages should be installed
 - Run code accordingly

+Change name of directory in settings.json to your current project directory.